mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 ## Trade-offs Worth Naming

-- **Merging in application code instead of SQL moves work, not away.** Three round trips and an in-memory join by ID is easier for the database to reason about, but it's more code, more places for an off-by-one ID mismatch to hide, and it makes the database do less thinking at the cost of the application doing more.
+- **Merging in application code instead of SQL moves work, not away.** Three SQL statements and an in-memory join by ID is easier for the database to reason about, but it's more code, more places for an off-by-one ID mismatch to hide, and it makes the database do less thinking at the cost of the application doing more.
 - **Running queries concurrently instead of sequentially trades total latency for connection pressure.** The fix kept latency close to the original by running two lookups at once, which means every request now briefly holds more than one connection out of a pool that isn't infinite.
 - **Splitting one query into three shifts complexity toward the caller, not away from the system.** The database plan got simpler.
 The number of things that have to go right at the call site (three queries, a concurrent gather, a correct merge) went up.
 - **Agent tooling makes ownership cross-layer.** The model decides whether to call the tool, the application decides how to execute it, and the database absorbs the cost.
 A guardrail that watches only one layer will miss the interaction between them.